scala/docs.scala-lang/_overviews/toolkit/upickle-read-json.md

 {% include markdown.html path="_markdown/install-upickle.md" %}

+In Scala Toolkit, it is possible to read a JSON and values inside of it in two ways:
+ - First one offers everything you need to quickly extract data from a JSON, without requiring any specific structure;
+ - While the second one allows you to work with the json in a fully typed code, and even to provide your custom data structures

-## Reading JSONs without knowing its structure
+## First approach - Reading JSONs without knowing its structure
 If you want to just parse a JSON and access some of its field, you may just use a `ujson` library that is included with Toolkit.
 Function `ujson.read` allows you to read a JSON and access it afterwards.
 You can access the fields in the returned JSON object by just providing their names exactly as you would to a standard function.